 float x = 127.675;

 // with suffix F or f

 int datatype, the

-float can also be used with type modifiers - Learn more about it, visit C datatypes guide for beginners
+float can also be used with type modifiers - To learn more about it, visit C datatypes guide for beginners

-The real numbers which are big enough that they cannot be stored in
+The real numbers are big enough that they cannot be stored in

 Here is an example,